jonnywinter/jonnywinter.github.io/_posts/2021-03-02-azure-timer-triggers-schedule-meraki-api-calls.md

 print(response.status_code)
 ```
 **&lt;NOTE>**: I'm not going to delve into how to get a network ID here, but you can get some more information from my previous post [here](https://jonathan-winter.co.uk/journal/meraki-api-powershell-basics-get.html).
-I apreciate that it is in PowerShell, but the information still applies here. **&lt;/NOTE>**
+I apreciate that it is in PowerShell, but the information still applies here.

+Although the code above and below doesn't programatically 'tell' anyone/anything of the string that you're setting the Wi-Fi SSID PSK to, this can be sent to an endpoint via webhook by simply sending data in a JSON payload (an example [here](https://gist.github.com/devStepsize/b1b795309a217d24566dcc0ad136f784) of someone sending it to Slack) or emailed to someone (an example [here](https://stackoverflow.com/questions/46160886/how-to-send-smtp-email-for-office365-with-python-using-tls-ssl) of someone sending an email via Office 365) as an example. **&lt;/NOTE>**

 Test your version of the code above by running it in VSCode.
 If all is well, proceed to integrate it into the __init__.py file so that it reads as follows -
 ```python